 The US Coast Guard Cutter Barque Eagle Summer cruise

 This program is administered through the Coast Guard Auxiliary as part of their youth program.
 Based on available berthing space, billets are obtained from the Eagle leadership for select Sea Scouts to join as crew aboard the Eagle during the final portion of the summer cadet cruises.
-This opportunity is available to all Sea Scouts who desire fun, adventure, and a summer cruise to remember – you don’t want to miss this chance.
+This opportunity is available to all Sea Scouts who desire fun, adventure, and a summer cruise to remember—you don’t want to miss this chance.
 Sailing on Eagle counts toward your Long Cruise award as well!
 Using the application linked below, Sea Scouts must apply by March 31st each year to be considered for this exciting and rewarding program.
+Applications normally open on January 1st.

 For more information, click here.